mesosphere/dcos-docs-site/pages/dkp/konvoy/2.2/choose-infrastructure/aws/air-gapped/seed-a-registry/index.md

     curl -o konvoy-image-bundle.tar.gz -O https://downloads.d2iq.com/dkp/v2.2.0/konvoy_image_bundle_v2.2.0_linux_amd64.tar.gz
     ```

     <p class="message--note"><strong>NOTE: </strong>This Docker image includes code from the MinIO Project (“MinIO”), which is © 2015-2021 MinIO, Inc. MinIO is made available subject to the terms and conditions of the <a href="https://www.gnu.org/licenses/agpl-3.0.en.html">GNU Affero General Public License 3.0</a>.
-For more information, refer to <a href="https://github.com/minio/minio">MinIO's source code</a>.</p>
+Complete source code for MinIO is available <a href="https://github.com/minio/minio/tree/RELEASE.2021-02-14T04-01-33Z">here</a> and <a href="https://github.com/minio/minio/tree/RELEASE.2022-02-24T22-12-01Z">here</a>.</p>

 1. Place the bundle in a location where you can load and push the images to your private docker registry.